Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 ## Abstract
-Markets forces can be thought of as a set of determining conditions within material reality.
-The aggrigate whole of macro economic mechanisms direct the evolution of science and technology by incentivising the development pathway of research and implementation.
-We might consequentially consider markets to be an existential steering wheel of tremendous capacity.
+Within material reality, markets forces can be thought of as a set of determining conditions.
+The aggrigated whole of these macro economic mechanisms incentivise the evolution of science and technology by channeling the pathways of research and implementation. consequentially we might consider markets to be an existential steering wheel of tremendous capacity.

 The essential question here thus becomes where to direct it?
 Any response at this point is a values assertion but for the purposes of our inquiry let's articulate our asiprational north star as regeneration and bound this to the domain of processes that harmonise or unify people with place.
 These processes or protocols can represent directed investment vehicles.